paulchambaz/afu-study/paper/paper.typ

   image("figures/histogram_LunarLander_AFU_OffPolicy.svg"),
   caption: [AFU last rewards in the LunarLander environment under off-policy training conditions.
 The distribution approaches values between -1000 and 0, suggesting that the algorithm doesn't learn a catastrophic policy but isn't able to land the rocket either.], ) <lunarlander-afu-offpolicy>

+== Appendix E

+#figure(
+  image("figures/Cartpole Continuous OnPolicy Training Progress.svg"),
+  caption: [Every algorithms converges to a similar performance level in the Cartpole environment under on-policy training conditions with AFU converging faster than SAC and SAC converging faster than DDPG.
+The good performances are expected since the environment is very simple.
+We observe a drop in performance at the end of the training, indicating that SAC and DDPG are not able to learn a stable policy.], ) <cartpole-onpolicy>

+#figure(
+  image("figures/Mountain Car OnPolicy Training Progress.svg"),
+  caption: [Every algorithms converges to a similar performance level in the MountainCar environment under on-policy training conditions but AFU is a bit suboptimal.
+The good performances are expected since the environment is very simple.], ) <mountaincar-onpolicy>

+#figure(
+  image("figures/Pendulum OnPolicy Training Progress.svg"),
+  caption: [SAC is very good in the Pendulum environment under on-policy training conditions while AFU is very inconsistent.
+This can be explained by the nature of the environment--it is very sensible to small variations so each action is critical--thus the action must be chosen wisely.], ) <pendulum-onpolicy>

+#figure(
+  image("figures/Lunar Lander OnPolicy Training Progress.svg"),
+  caption: [AFU shows that it is way better than DDPG and SAC in the Lunar Lander environment under on-policy training conditions.
+AFU is adapted to complex environments with sparse rewards and is able to learn a stable policy.
+DDPG and SAC are not able to learn a stable policy.
+It is interesting to compare the performance of AFU in the Lunar Lander environment with the performance of AFU in Pendulum.
+Lunar Lander gives more informative rewards (altitude, position, orientation) and need more strategic planning as the margin error is more important and the main goal is to land correctly so with less time constraint.], ) <lunarlander-onpolicy>